muke5hy/dend/projects/P6-Data-Engineering-Capstone-Project/README.md

-# Data Engineering Nanodegree - Capstone Project
+# DEND - Capstone Project

 ## Introduction
 This is the final project for the Data Engineer Nanodegree.
 Udacity gives us the option to use their suggested project or pick one dataset and scope it by ourselves.
 In my case I went for the second option.
 The dataset I will use on this project is from a service called [Yelp](https://www.yelp.ie), which basically stores business reviews given by customers.